phoe/protest/doc/base.md

 classes and condition types, respectively, except they must not be instantiated directly by client code.
-Users of these classes must instead create subclasses of these protocol classes or subtypes of these protocol condition types in order for them to participate in the protocol.
+Users of these classes must instead create subclasses of these protocol classes or subtypes of these protocol condition types in order for them to participate in the protocol. `PROTEST/BASE` achieves this by defining an `:AROUND` method on `INITIALIZE-INSTANCE` specialized on that class, therefore client code must not do that itself in order to avoid collisions.

 The macros `DEFINE-PROTOCOL-CLASS` and `DEFINE-PROTOCOL-CONDITION-TYPE` can be used for defining protocol classes and protocol condition types, while condition